-The John and Mary Jo Boler School of Business supports many student organizations that can help get you involved on campus and ready to lead.
+The John and Mary Jo Boler College of Business supports many student organizations that can help get you involved on campus and ready to lead.
 Check out what business groups are available as well as other opportunities for involvement across John Carroll University.

 Join the Accounting Association and gain many benefits and advantages: